teone/timeAnalyzer/README.md

 ## TODO

-- Save to firebase the daily working time within a month
-- Added resource classification to track multiple people in a team

 - Install `grunt-docco` to generate the documentation
 - Document the `main.js` controller
 - Improve the Layout
+- Add resource classification to track multiple people in a team
 - Define Team Statistics
 - Print some Charts